 The Whiskey Teller is an awesome lunch spot located within walking distance of the brewery.
 The laid-back English pub vibe is the perfect backdrop for a creamy lobster dip or a plate of fish and chips.

-Catch the Rising Tides at Halls Harbour
+Catch The Rising Tides At Halls Harbour

 No visit to Nova Scotia is complete without an opportunity to witness the power of the Bay of Fundy Tides.
-Over 160 billion tons of water flow daily in and out of the Bay of Fundy and in our opinion, there is no better way to experience this unique phenomenon than at Halls Harbour.
+Over 160 billion tons of water flow daily in and out of the Bay of Fundy, and in our opinion, there is no better way to experience this unique phenomenon than at Halls Harbour.
 This makes Halls Harbour one of the best places to visit in Annapolis, Nova Scotia.

 The local restaurant, Halls Harbour Lobster Pound, is a great spot to see the power of the Bay of Fundy tides.
-The restaurant sits right in Hall’s Harbour overlooking a small bay filled with fishing boats.
-The bay empties and fills with the tides, roughly every 6 hours.
+The restaurant sits right in Hall’s Harbour, overlooking a small bay filled with fishing boats.
+The bay empties and fills with the tides roughly every 6 hours.

 Grab a meal on the patio or inside their newly renovated dining room that overlooks the bay.
-Enjoy fresh lobster, lobster rolls, and other seafood dishes and don’t forget to look out to the bay to see how quickly the water rises or falls with the tides.
-Plan to stay for 3 hours and if you arrive about 2 hours after high tide, you can see the bay go from full to completely empty right before your eyes.
+Enjoy fresh lobster, lobster rolls, and other seafood dishes, and don’t forget to look out to the bay to see how quickly the water rises or falls with the tides.
+Plan to stay for 3 hours, and if you arrive about 2 hours after high tide, you can see the bay go from full to completely empty right before your eyes.
 Make sure to take photos from the same spot before and after.
 You won’t believe your eyes!

 Halls Harbour Lobster Pound has its own lobster boats and a lobster processing plant and runs an incredible operation.
-Pop into the shop on site to grab some souvenirs and peak into the tanks to see live lobsters of varying sizes.
+Pop into the shop on site to grab some souvenirs and peek into the tanks to see live lobsters of varying sizes.
 A visit here was one of our favourite things to do in Annapolis Valley!

-Eat and Drink Your Way Around Wolfville
+Eat And Drink Your Way Around Wolfville

 Wolfville is the main city on the eastern end of the Annapolis Valley.
 It’s known for being the home of Acadia University and several amazing Nova Scotia Wineries.
 Eating and drinking are some of the best things to do in Wolfville!